pest-parser/book/src/peg.md

 rule = { "a" | rule }
 ```

-All left-recursion use cases can be rewritten in PEG using repetition, as will
+All left-recursion use cases can be rewritten in PEG using repetition or layers
-be seen in later chapters.
+of indirection, as will be seen in later chapters.